AliceO2Group/WebUi/QualityControl/README.md

 Edit the `consul` section to define a custom:
 - `hostname`
 - `port` number

-More on how Consul is being used within QCG here
+More on how Consul is being used under section [QCG - Online Mode](#qcg---online-mode)

 ## Run QCG locally
 1. Load QCG modules